The prompt completion of the following forms by which students’ progress is tracked and evaluated is a necessity:

 If the submission of the required semester Evaluation Form

-and other required work exceeds the deadline by more than one month, the student will automatically receive a failing grade for that semester’s Field Education.
+and other required work exceeds the deadline by more than two weeks, the student will automatically receive a failing grade for that semester’s Field Education.
 A student receiving two failing grades in Field Education is terminated as an MDiv degree candidate.
-Extensions may be granted for doctor certified medical reasons or for other extenuating circumstances, if approved by the Director of Field Education and/or the Academic Dean.
+Extensions may be granted for doctor certified medical reasons or for other extenuating circumstances, if approved by the Director of Field Education or the Dean of the Seminary.
 Persistent tardiness in the submission of required paperwork may be noted in the Director’s attached comments on the semester Evaluation Form

 When a student's evaluation for a unit of field education is marginal or failing, a conference with the Field Education Director is mandatory.
 A student receiving two failing evaluations is terminated as an MDiv degree candidate.